sfeeser/genesys/docs/cobra_commands.md

 - **Purpose:** Define the "Desired State" — the complete structural scaffold and high-level organization of the project that later stages will hydrate with implementation code.
 - **What it does:** This is the engine’s non-destructive planning phase.
 It analyzes the current codebase, ingests the Specbook, and produces a validated blueprint.
 - **Mechanism:** Ingests the Specbook, validates architectural constraints, calculates a dependency graph, and writes `scaffolding.yaml`.
 For each package and file, it generates a clear responsibility statement and 3072-dimensional embedding.
-- **Structure defined:** (keep your current detailed list — it's good)
+- **Structure defined:**
+  - A list of **feature/domain packages** under `internal/`, ordered from core/central features toward supporting/leaf features.
+  - For each package: a list of `.go` files, ordered from core logic toward supporting files.
+  - Use `/internal/` for all core domain and business logic (protected from external imports).
+  - Use `/cmd/<appname>/` as the ultimate leaf that only wires dependencies and starts the application (contains no business logic).
+  - Every package and every `.go` file must have:
+    - A **clear, one-sentence responsibility statement**
+    - A **3072-dimensional vector embedding** (generated so that local agents can semantically search and select the most appropriate package or file when adding or moving nodes in later stages)
+  - **Dependency graph** must be calculated and validated.
+Acyclic dependencies are **strongly preferred**.
+Small, well-justified cycles are allowed when they are resolved cleanly with interfaces defined in the core.
+  - Avoid deep directory nesting — favor shallow, cohesive packages.
+  - **Refactor strategy:** Prefer changes in leaf packages first.
+Core packages may be extended or refactored when doing so leads to cleaner, more idiomatic code, reduces duplication, or better expresses business rules.
+Any core changes must be reflected back into the scaffolding.yaml to keep the Desired State in sync.
 - **Destructive?** **No** (only affects the output file; previous version is archived).

 **Stage 8: Hydration**
-- **Purpose:** To surgically implement real business logic into the hollow codebase produced by hydration, while safely handling necessary core extensions.
+- **Purpose:** To turn the hollow skeleton produced by hydration into fully implemented, working code while safely handling necessary core extensions.
 - **What it does:** This stage takes the hydrated skeleton and intelligently fills in the function bodies, adding or extending core packages when required by leaf functionality.
 - **Mechanism:**
   - Reads the Desired State from `scaffolding.yaml` and the current genome state.
   - Processes nodes in **hydration_order** (core → leaf).
   - For each node:
     - Generates high-quality implementation code using the DEEP LLM, guided by the responsibility statement and surrounding context.
-    - If a leaf requirement reveals a missing abstraction or service in the core, the Surgeon proposes the necessary core extension.
+    - If a leaf requirement reveals a missing abstraction or service in the core, the stage proposes the necessary core extension.
     - Core extensions are applied first, followed by a re-hydration of affected leaf nodes if needed.
   - After code is written, it triggers a mandatory `verify` pass to detect any drift and confirm consistency.
   - Updates the genome with new `logic_hash`, `maturity` ("implemented"), and updated dependencies.
 - **Edge Case Handling:**
-  - When leaf functionality requires new core behavior, the Surgeon creates a formal proposal for core changes, applies them safely, and updates the scaffolding.yaml to keep the Desired State in sync.
-  - Circular dependency risks are minimized by strict core-first ordering.
+  - **Core Extension Feedback Loop:** Core-to-leaf ordering is treated as a strong guideline, not an absolute rule.
+When leaf functionality requires new core behavior, core extensions are allowed.
+However, to prevent infinite oscillation, each synthesis run tracks a `synthesis_iteration` counter and a `core_extension_count`.
+Automatic core extensions are limited to a maximum of 2 per synthesis session.
+After the second extension, further core changes require user confirmation or a manual re-scaffolding.
+If no measurable progress (new nodes materialized or logic_hash stabilized) occurs after 3 full cycles, the leaf node is implemented with whatever core services are currently available and flagged as “partial_implementation”.
+  - **Enrich Overwrite Cycle:** The original DEEP intent is preserved.
+Each node maintains both `original_responsibility` and `original_business_purpose` (never overwritten) as well as `current_responsibility` and `current_business_purpose` fields.
+This allows later stages to judge how well the implemented code matches the original intent.
+  - **Verify False-Positive Drift Loop:** Verify behavior is modulated by node maturity level.
+Nodes in “Synthesizing” state have relaxed drift detection.
+Verify only flags changes as unauthorized drift when the node is in “Anchored” or “Implemented” maturity.
+  - **Scaffolding.yaml Desync Loop:** `scaffolding.yaml` is treated as a living document.
+When core extensions or new files are added during synthesis, new entries are appended to `scaffolding.yaml` with state tracking fields (`state`, `last_modified_by`, `synthesis_version`).
+  - **Hydrate ↔ Synthesis Ordering Deadlock:** When Synthesis needs to create a brand-new file or package that did not exist in the original scaffolding, it first appends the new node to `scaffolding.yaml` with `state: "planned"`, then triggers a targeted (partial) `hydrate` only for the new nodes.
+Previously hydrated nodes retain their existing maturity state.
 - **Destructive?** **Yes**.
 It performs physical writes to source code files and updates the genome.